chr15m/nostr-relay-research/XX.md

 #### Bucket Maintenance

-- If a bucket is full and the relay's ID falls within the bucket's range, split the bucket.
+When a bucket is full of known good nodes, no more nodes may be added unless the relay's own node ID falls within the range of the bucket.
+In that case, the bucket is replaced by two new buckets each with half the range of the old bucket and the nodes from the old bucket are distributed among the two new ones.
+For a new table with only one bucket, the full bucket is always split into two new buckets covering the ranges 0..2^255^ and 2^255^..2^256^.

-- Otherwise, PING questionable nodes to make space for new nodes.
+Otherwise, PING questionable nodes to make space for new nodes.
-- Remove nodes that fail to respond to multiple PING attempts.
+Remove nodes that fail to respond to multiple PING attempts.

 #### Refreshing